mravn/ita-bank/README.md

 ---> UPDATE 1
 bank$
 ```
-To go back to normal modem, execute:
+To go back to normal mode, execute:
 ```text
 bank$ suspend off
 bank>
 ```

+If you use `suspend` without the argument `on` or `off`, it toggles suspension
+mode.

 You can use `s` as a shorthand for `suspend`.